 He had started through behind her, but the Keyhole did not reward impatience.
 His shoulders jammed.
 He tilted.
 A crumb of rock let go and fell, and that small sound was its own prophecy.

 “Don’t,” she said, already moving to the mouth, dropping to her knees to get leverage.
 She reached for his hand.
 They had done this before.
 He had found the way to compress and slide.
-She had counterweighted him with a jacket tied rope, a caver trick that made physics your friend.
+She had counterweighted him with her jacket for a rope, a caver trick that made physics your friend.
 She reached.
 They latched fingers.
 His eyes were wide, his helmet a white moon in her headlamp’s corona.

 The cave chose that second to flex its back.